4paradigm/OpenMLDB/docs/en/use_case/airflow_provider_demo.md

 airflow standalone
 ```

-The username and the password for the Airflow standalone is shown in the picture below.
+The username and the password for the Airflow standalone are shown in the picture below.

 ![airflow login](images/airflow_login.png)